Discover Leith for a different Edinburgh experience - just add water.

 A mile from the west of Leith is the neighbouring district of Newhaven.
 An important fishing village from the 16th century, between 1572 and 1890, Newhaven was a major port for oyster fishing, with millions getting caught each year – it even formed part of the villagers’ daily diet.
 The buildings that housed that 1896 fish markets still exist, and today they house a variety of delicious fish and seafood restaurants that are well worth visiting.

 Most people visiting Leith come via Leith Walk – a mile-long street that links the district with the east end of Princes Street.
-On foot, this down-hill route can be completed in around 30 minutes, or you can jump on one of the many Lothian Regional Buses that serve the area on a regular basis.
+On foot, this down-hill route can be completed in around 30 minutes, or you can jump on one of the many Lothian Buses that serve the area on a regular basis.
+Catch the 11, 16 or 25 from Princes Street, or the 07, 14 or 49 from the Southside/Bridges.

 A Brief History of Leith